Unai Nuñez: International career

 On 25 August 2017, Nuñez received his first call-up to the Spain under-21 squad.
 He was called up to the full side by manager Robert Moreno on 30 August 2019, for two UEFA Euro 2020 qualifying matches against Romania and the Faroe Islands.
-He made his debut in the second fixture in Gijon on 8 September, coming on as a late substitute for Sergio Ramos with Spain 2–0 ahead; the final result was 4–0.
+He made his debut in the second fixture in Gijón on 8 September, coming on as a late substitute for Sergio Ramos with Spain 2–0 ahead; the final result was 4–0.
 Good club form for Celta Vigo took him back into consideration for selection in March 2023 (this was shortly before to Robin Le Normand obtained Spanish nationality and became established in the national side).

 He has also played for the unofficial Basque Country team, making his debut against Costa Rica in November 2020 and scoring the winning goal with a header in the closing minutes.

 Personal life

 Nuñez's father, Abel, was also a footballer and a defender who mainly represented Barakaldo CF during his career, having migrated from Galicia to the Basque region when young.
 His elder brother Asier played in the same position for local Club Portugalete and JD Somorrostro.